Chongqing Travel Guide

 Chongqing is a city offering a unique blend of history, culture, natural beauty, and outdoor adventures, making it a must-visit destination for travelers, with an itinerary that can be customized to suit their interests, from exploring ancient towns and scenic parks to trying local cuisine and taking on outdoor challenges.

-• Day 1: Visit the Ciqikou Ancient Town, Explore the Chongqing Museum, Enjoy a delicious hotpot dinner
+• Day 1: Visit the Ciqikou Ancient Town, explore the Chongqing Museum, and then enjoy a delicious hotpot dinner

-• Day 2: Take a scenic cable car ride up to the Eling Park, a scenic park that offers breathtaking views of the city and the Yangtze River, Dazu Rock Carvings, Return to Chongqing and visit the Hongya Cave, Enjoy a farewell dinne.
+• Day 2: Take a scenic cable car ride up to the Eling Park, a scenic park that offers breathtaking views of the city, as well as the Yangtze River, Dazu Rock Carvings.
+Return to Chongqing and visit the Hongya Cave, enjoy a farewell dinne.

 Want to plan a private Chongqing tour?
 CREATE NOW